Viral video: Reasons for popularity

 Due to their societal impact and marketability, viral videos attract attention in both advertising and academia.
 Several theories attempt to determine why viral videos are spread and what makes a video go viral.

-Social Learning Theory was introduced by Stanford University psychologist Albert Bandura in 1977.
+The social learning theory was introduced by Stanford University psychologist Albert Bandura in 1977.
 He proposed that people learn by observing others, particularly those perceived as being influential or like themselves, and then imitate the observed behaviors, especially when those behaviors lead to rewards such as attention or approval.
 This process is known as vicarious reinforcement, where people model their behavior based on the observed success or failure of others.
 In the case of viral videos, when someone sees a dance, challenge, or trend gaining millions of views or likes, they may be motivated to replicate it in hopes of achieving similar social recognition.

-Recent studies support the Social Learning Theory explanation.
-A 2023 study conducted by researchers at the University of California, San Francisco and Johns Hopkins University examined how adolescents interact with social media content using Bandura’s theory as a framework.
+A 2023 study conducted by researchers at the University of California, San Francisco and Johns Hopkins University examined how adolescents interact with social media content using Bandura's theory as a framework.
 The researchers analyzed data from 9,008 adolescents aged 10 to 14 who participated in the Adolescent Brain Cognitive Development (ABCD) Study, the most extensive long-term study of brain development in the United States.
 The Social Media Addiction Questionnaire (SMAQ) was used to measure problematic social media use, including compulsive checking of social media apps, requiring more time on them to feel satisfied, or letting them interfere with school.
 The Alcohol Expectancy Questionnaire-Adolescent Brief (AEQ-AB) was used to assess the adolescents' beliefs about alcohol.
 The study found that youth who were more deeply engaged with social media were more likely to adopt both positive and negative beliefs about alcohol based on what they saw online.
 The authors concluded that adolescents may learn behaviors and expectations by watching influencers or peers post content that receives praise or attention.
 Although the study focused on alcohol, the same learning process helps explain how viral videos influence behavior, especially when those videos show socially rewarded content that is easy to imitate.